computercam/nix-config/README.md

-# NixOS and Nix-Darwin configuration
+# NixOS and Nix-Darwin configurations

+## Configuration

+### Global

+Global configurations are stored in the `./config/global/global.nix` file.
+These define configuration that apply to every system, regardless of its purpose.

 ### Modules

-My configuration includes `modules` which  definie a component of functionality.
+Configurations defined within the `./config/modules` directory define a components of functionality.

+- Shared modules are defined in the `common` directory.
 - Nixos specific modules are defined in the `nixos` sub-directory.
 - Darwin specific modules are defined in the `darwin` sub-directory.
-- Shared modules are defined in the `common` directory.

-A couple of examples of modules:
+Here are some examples of modules:

 - `shell`: zsh configs and shell related packages to make those configurations work.
 - `nvidia`: configures and installs the drivers for nvidia gpus on nixos.

-- `__base`: this is sort of a cross between a misc and a base system config.
+Inividual modules are meant to be imported into System configurations.

 ### Systems

-Specific workstation configurations are stored here.
+Specific workstation configurations are stored in the `./config/systems/` directory.

 - Configurations are in a subdirectory with a system specific name.
 - Subdirectory must contain a `configuration.nix` file.
   - Specific modules are imported from the `modules` directory.
   - You will probably want to import `modules/common/__base.nix`.
 - Hardware and workstations specific configurations should be defined here instead of in `modules`.

-### Installing
+## Installing

-#### Nixos
+### Nixos

 If you're running the NixOS live install medium, use `__scripts/nixos/nixos-os-installer.sh` to help install NixOS.

 If NixOS is already installed, you don't need to do anything else to install nix.

-#### OSX
+### OSX

 If you're using OSX, you can use the scripts in `__scripts/darwin/` to get you started.